scacela/backup_scheduler/README.md

 3. For use with Oracle Object Storage, ensure that your environment is able to access Oracle Object Storage via either the public internet, or if you will be taking backups from within your Oracle Cloud environment, you may use a Service Gateway to access Oracle Object Storage over the Oracle Services Network (OSN).

-4. Install `scheduler` to the environment from which you will be taking backups.
+4. Install `scheduler` to your environment.

 	```
 	pip install scheduler